 While summer brings warm days at the beach and a long respite from homework, research shows that summer break can also result in the “summer slide”, or a loss of learning that occurs over the summer months.
 Students have probably seen the effects of this slide when they need to spend time refreshing their memory or relearning content from the year before, or when fall assessment scores come in lower than ones taken in the spring.
 Summer school has been shown to not only reduce or eliminate this slide, but offers students the opportunity to advance their learning and explore unique course offerings.

 Our summer school program is a district-wide program, hosted at one of the two high schools.
 See below for a summary of the summer school schedule and a list of classes.
-When registering, please note which semester classes are offered.
-Pending instructor availability, elective offerings are typically only offered during one semester.

 SUMMER SCHOOL QUICK FACTS

-Where: Grayslake Central High School
+Where: Grayslake North High School